Benchmarking Full-Text Search Performance when using LogsDB mode

 How ES|QL Enhances Logs DB's Full-Text Search

-Logs DB is designed for efficient log storage, retrieval, and analytics, but search performance is just as important as indexing speed.
-This is where ES|QL (Elasticsearch Query Language) comes in—it optimizes and accelerates full-text searches in Logs DB, making it highly effective for log-heavy workloads.
+While Logs DB is designed for efficient log storage, retrieval, and analytics, search performance is equally important.
+This is where ES|QL (Elasticsearch Query Language) comes in.
+It optimizes and accelerates full-text searches in Logs DB, making it highly effective for log-heavy workloads.

-Here’s how ES|QL enhances Logs DB’s performance
+Here’s how ES|QL enhances Logs DB’s performance:

-• MATCH function: Enables fast, Lucene-style full-text search.
+MATCH Function: Enables fast, Lucene-style full-text search.

 Example Query